Tumon, Guam: History

 Tumon Bay or Agana Bay are the most likely locations that Ferdinand Magellan dropped anchor on March 6, 1521, though there was little further contact for the next 150 years.
 When the Spanish Empire colonized Guam in 1668, Tomhom was one of the most prominent villages.
 The first Roman Catholic missionaries to the island, the Jesuit Padre (Pålé), the Spanish priest Blessed Diego Luis de San Vitores and his sacristan, the Visayan Saint Pedro Calungsod were killed in Tumon by the village chief Matå'pang after San Vitores had baptised the chief's daughter without permission, but with mother's permission.
 This was an early inciting incident of the Spanish-Chamorro Wars.
 A park and statue mark the site of De San Vitores and Calungsod's martyrdom along the beach, while a nearby Catholic parish church dedicated to De San Vitores lies along Tumon's main road, which was also named in his honor.

 A small tunnel through a large rock on the tourist beach overlooking the bay was part of the defensive positions prepared by the Japanese occupiers during World War II.
 The American forces landed in a different location during the 1944 Battle of Guam and the Tumon defenses were not tested.

 Today, dozens of hotels in addition to shopping centers, water parks, night clubs, and other attractions can be found along the sandy beaches of Tumon Bay, which was recently made a marine preserve.
 Tumon is served by Antonio B. Won Pat International Airport in Tamuning.

 Politics

 As the center of Guam's tourist industry, Tumon often has issues that lead to political debates.
 A recurring one concerns whether adult entertainment businesses should remain in the area.
 Another involves propositions to legalize gambling on Guam which would lead to casinos in the area.
 Due to the area's economic importance, extensive public works projects often take place in Tumon leading some politicians to be both applauded and criticized for the disproportionate funding given the region.
 Tumon is part of the municipality of Tamuning-Tumon-Harmon, which is governed by an elected mayor.

 "Tumon" and "Upper Tumon" are census-designated places in Guam.

+The Guam Department of Public Works and Guam Department of Land Management are located in Upper Tumon.